jsiebens/rpi-faasd/README.md

 4. Insert the SD card into the Raspberry Pi and power it up.

-5. As soon the services are up and running, you can access OpenFaas on http://<your raspberry pi ip>:8080.
+5. As soon the services are up and running, you can access OpenFaas on http://RPI:8080.
 The required basic auth credentials are available in `/var/lib/faasd/secrets/` on your Raspberry Pi

 ## Building the image